lucia-auth/lucia/documentation/src/pages/reference/adapters/database-model.md

 ## `session`

-The `session` table stores the user's sessions (including the access token).
+The `session` table stores the user's sessions.
 You do not need this if you're using the adapter for [`adapter.user`](/reference/configure/lucia-configurations#adapter) config.

 | name         | type          | unique | reference | description                                        |
 | ------------ | ------------- | ------ | --------- | -------------------------------------------------- |